-Our observation of an elevated cardiovascular risk profile in postmenopausal women aligns with previous epidemiological evidence suggesting a convergence in the incidence of CAD between sexes after menopause [2,3].
-Studies of cardiovascular risk factors in premenopausal women have identified dyslipidemia, excessive smoking, hypertension, and diabetes as critical contributors [27,28].
-These factors were prevalent in our study population and were notably overrepresented in postmenopausal women.
-Angiographic studies indicate distinct patterns of CAD presentation depending on menopausal status, with premenopausal women typically exhibiting single-vessel involvement, particularly in the left anterior descending artery [29,30].
-Our findings suggest that postmenopausal women have a higher atherosclerotic burden and greater CAD severity, which emphasizes the importance of incorporating menopausal status into risk stratification and management strategies for women presenting with CAD [31].

-Although total or near-total coronary occlusion is the most common angiographic finding in STEMI, it is less frequently observed in other forms of AMI.
-In our cohort, about one-quarter of the patients did not present with STEMI, and several exhibited obstructive lesions involving less than 50% of the vascular lumen.
-Notably, two patients met criteria for AMI with non-obstructive coronary arteries (MINOCA).
-In addition, most patients had received pharmacological reperfusion therapy prior to angiography, suggesting that some nonsignificant occlusions may reflect partial recanalization following fibrinolysis.
-Importantly, no differences in leukocyte subpopulations were observed between patients with vascular occlusions above or below the 50% threshold (data not shown).

-Although premature ovarian failure increases cardiovascular risks, HRT has not been shown to mitigate this risk, regardless of the timing or duration of therapy [32,33].
-Furthermore, findings from the Women's Health Initiative suggest a modest but significant increase in CAD risk in postmenopausal women receiving long-term HRT [34].
-In contrast, emerging evidence suggests metformin may modulate inflammation involved in CAD pathogenesis and improve clinical outcomes in AMI patients [35].

-We acknowledge that the small sample size may have limited our ability to detect subtle differences in CD4+ T cell subpopulations based on menopausal status.
-The low number of premenopausal women enrolled reflects the rarity of AMI in this demographic, which, conversely, highlights the unique value of the data obtained.
-A further limitation is the availability of only a single-time-point cTnT measurement, precluding longitudinal analysis of cytokine-to-troponin correlations.
+Our observation of an elevated cardiovascular risk profile in postmenopausal women aligns with prior epidemiological evidence suggesting a convergence in the incidence of CAD between sexes following menopause [2, 3].
+Studies examining cardiovascular risk factors in premenopausal women have identified dyslipidemia, heavy smoking, hypertension, and diabetes as key contributors [27, 28].
+These risk factors were prevalent in our study population and were notably more common among postmenopausal women.
+Angiographic studies have revealed distinct CAD presentation patterns based on menopausal status, with premenopausal women more frequently exhibiting single-vessel involvement, particularly in the left anterior descending artery [29, 30].
+Our findings indicate that postmenopausal women exhibit a greater atherosclerotic burden and more severe CAD, underscoring the importance of including menopausal status in risk stratification and management strategies for women with CAD [31].
+While total or near-total coronary occlusion is the most common angiographic finding in STEMI, it is less frequently observed in other forms of AMI.
+In our cohort, approximately one-quarter of patients did not present with STEMI, and several exhibited obstructive lesions involving less than 50% of the vascular lumen.
+Notably, two patients met the criteria for myocardial infarction with non-obstructive coronary arteries (MINOCA).
+Additionally, most patients received pharmacological reperfusion therapy prior to angiography, suggesting that some nonsignificant occlusions may reflect partial recanalization following fibrinolysis.
+Importantly, we observed no differences in leukocyte subpopulations between patients with vascular occlusions above or below the 50% threshold (data not shown).
+Although premature ovarian failure is associated with increased cardiovascular risk, HRT has not been shown to mitigate this risk, regardless of its timing or duration [32, 33].
+Furthermore, data from the Women's Health Initiative indicate a modest but statistically significant increase in CAD risk among postmenopausal women undergoing long-term HRT [34].
+In contrast, emerging evidence suggests that metformin may modulate the inflammation involved in CAD pathogenesis and improve clinical outcomes in AMI patients [35].
+We acknowledge that the small sample size may have limited our ability to detect subtle differences in CD4+ T cell subpopulations by menopausal status.
+The low number of premenopausal women enrolled reflects the rarity of AMI in this demographic, which in turn highlights the unique value of the data collected.
+Another limitation is the availability of only a single-time-point cTnT measurement, precluding longitudinal analysis of cytokine-to-troponin correlations.
 Additionally, sex hormone levels and ovarian reserve markers (e.g., anti-Müllerian hormone or ultrasound-based assessments) were not obtained.

-While these would have strengthened our mechanistic interpretation, their measurement was constrained by the urgency of patient stabilization and the need to minimize blood sampling.

-Moreover, acute stress-related hormonal fluctuations may limit the interpretation of endocrine data in this setting.
-Finally, body composition data (e.g., body mass index, waist-to-hip ratio, or breast fat metrics) were not collected, potentially confounding cytokine profiles, as adiposity can heighten systemic inflammation.
-These considerations should be addressed in future prospectively designed studies.
+While such measurements would have enhanced our mechanistic interpretation, they were precluded by the urgency of patient stabilization and the need to minimize blood sampling.
+Moreover, acute stress-related hormonal fluctuations may have further complicated interpretation of endocrine data in this setting.
+Lastly, body composition data (e.g., body mass index, waist-to-hip ratio, or breast fat metrics) were not collected, which may confound cytokine profiles, given the pro-inflammatory role of adiposity.
+These issues should be addressed in future prospectively designed studies.

-CONCLUSION
+Conclusion

 This proof-of-concept study highlights sex-specific differences in immune responses and inflammatory profiles during AMI.
-Women demonstrated pronounced polarization toward the menopausal status did not appear to significantly influence lymphocyte subpopulations or cytokine levels; however, further studies are necessary to confirm these preliminary findings.
+Women exhibited a pronounced polarization toward the Th1 phenotype, along with elevated levels of inflammatory and myocardial lysis markers.
+Interestingly, menopausal status did not appear to significantly influence lymphocyte subpopulations or cytokine levels; however, further studies are needed to confirm these preliminary findings.